bitmovin/bitmovinvideo-wordpress/readme.txt

 - Encoding Service (HLS or MPEG-DASH)
 - Fastest loading times

-Bitmovin Encoding Service

-The Bitmovin Wordpress Plugin also encodes your videos into modern Adaptive Bitrate Streaming formats such as MPEG-DASH and HLS.
-When uploading multimedia files via Wordpress, the Plugin automatically convert them via the Bitmovin Encoding service running in background into those formats.

-The general workflow is a follows: Your input videos can be uploaded by the provided wordpress upload page and can the be encoded with the Encoding Feature of the Bitmovin Plugin into MPEG-DASH and HLS formats used for streaming.
-Bitmovin transfers the encoded asset back to your storage.
-From this storage you can directly deliver your videos to your customers.
-These cutting edge adaptive streaming formats enable smooth playback without buffering and low startup delay at the highest possible quality.
-Your input videos can be transfered to our cloud encoding service through various input protocols such as HTTP or FTP servers, Google Cloud Storage, Amazon S3, Microsoft Azure, Aspera

 VR and 360° Video and Adaptive Bitrate Streaming

 The Bitmovin Wordpress Plugin utilizes the browser build-in HTML5 Media Source Extensions (MSE)